PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 Private inheritance is used when some of a classes public member functions are to be used for a second class.

-Inheritance Syntax:
-`class Student : public Person` means Student publicly inherits from Person.

-Protected Members:
-`name` and `age` are protected so they are accessible in derived classes but not outside.

-Constructor Chaining:
-The derived class constructor calls the base class constructor using : Person(name, age).

-Method Overriding:
-displayInfo() is declared virtual in the base class and overridden in the derived class.

-Polymorphism:
-Using a Person* pointer to a Student object calls the overridden method.

 <!-- ## Inheriting Constructors